emillinden/TiTS/README.md

 $ tits config --reset
 ```

-You will have to enter connection credentials again.
+You will have to enter api credentials again.

 ## Todos

-- Check if issue keys exists in Jira and prompt for correction if it doesn't
+- [ ] Check if issue keys exists in Jira and prompt for correction if it doesn't
-- Whitelist of issue keys to skip rounding, for example ABC-\*
+- [ ] Whitelist of issue keys to skip rounding, for example ABC-\*
-- Whitelist of issue keys to auto round
+- [ ] Whitelist of issue keys to auto round
-- Try to get issue key from Toggl project name if not found in description
+- [ ] Try to get issue key from Toggl project name and tag (in that order) if not found in description
-- Command for deleting entries from Tempo by day
+- [ ] Command for deleting entries from Tempo by day
-- Error handling if post to tempo fails
+- [ ] Error handling if post to tempo fails
+- [ ] Sync issues from Jira as Tempo projects (or tags) for easier issue logging
-- ✅ ~~Custom rounding intervals~~
+- [x] Custom rounding intervals
-- ✅ ~~Automatic rounding option by margin~~
+- [x] Automatic rounding option by margin
-- ✅ ~~Better config file handling~~
+- [x] Better config file handling
+- [x] Prompt user to stop Toggl Timer if one is currently running.
+Exit if declined